Rayji96/foundry-V5/README.md

 [![MIT License]][MIT URL]
 [![GitHub Super-Linter]][Super-Linter URL]

 This system is for playing multiple World of Darkness 5th edition systems on the Foundry Virtual Tabletop System.
-For a list of the latest changes, see [Changelog.md](https://veilza.github.io/wod5e-docs/changelog.html)
+For a list of the latest changes, see the [Changelog](https://veilza.github.io/wod5e-docs/changelog.html)

 Current supported systems include:
 * Vampire the Masquerade, 5th Edition